NixOS/nixops/README.md

 #### Building The Nix Package

-You can build the nix package by simply invoking `nix-build` on the project root:
+You can build the Nix package by simply invoking `nix-build` on the project root:

 ```
 $ nix-build